youyingfeng/tp/docs/DeveloperGuide.md

    * 1a1.
 LogOnce shows an error message.

         Use case ends.

+**Use case: delete order **

+**MSS**

+1. User requests to delete an order from order list
+2. LogOnce shows a success message, along with the order that was just removed, and the client that initially placed the order.

+    Use case ends.

+**Extensions**

-* 1b.
+* 1a.
 The order id is invalid.

-    * 1b1.
+    * 1a1.
 LogOnce shows an error message.

         Use case ends.